Police: Knife used in deadly attack targeting Idaho students - KESQ

 “Xana and Maddie have been servers here for several years and brought so much joy to our restaurant and all of those they encountered,” the owner, Jackie Fischer, wrote.
 “You will be greatly missed.
 Thank you for being a part of our family/team, and for helping me so much over the years.”

-A flag flew at half-staff before the Sigma Chi fraternity, where Chapin was a member, just a short walk from the home where the four were found slain.
+A flag flew at half-staff before the Sigma Chi fraternity, where Chapin was a member, just a short walk from the home where the four died.

 Moscow police Captain Anthony Dahlinger said police were “trying to identify a suspect” but would not say if investigators had anyone in mind.